RN to BSN Online Nursing Program

 Upon completion of the Bachelor of Science in Nursing degree, you will:

-- Use the nursing process to implement principles of person centered care within the framework of basic human needs and life span development.
+- Utilize the nursing process to implement principles of person centered care within the framework of basic human needs and life span development.

-- Implement the principles of evidence-based nursing practice in policy development and the provision of person centered care in an evolving healthcare environment.
+- Implement the principles of evidence based nursing practice in policy development and the provision of person centered care in an evolving healthcare environment.

-- Utilize information technology to support clinical decision making in the provision of patient-centered care
+- Utilize information technology to coordinate and support decision-making in the provision of person centered care.

-- Implement critical thinking to provide nursing care in the context of health promotion, health maintenance, health restoration and palliation to maximize optimal person centered health outcomes.
+- Implement critical thinking strategies in the context of health promotion, health maintenance, health restoration and palliation to maximize optimal person centered health outcomes.

 Students admitted into the RN to BSN program must complete 8 upper division electives (24 credit hours).
 The nursing program consists of 12 required upper division nursing courses for a total of 34 credit hours.
 The RN to BSN program is 120 credit hours total.
 All nursing courses are 5 weeks in length.
 Students must follow the sequence of courses as prescribed by the College of Nursing.
 The upper division nursing program can be completed in as little as 16 months.